Has your month been as busy as ours? It seems that we pack a LOT of stuff into the month of October.

 To apply for a federal grant, you must first register.
 This is a 5-step process that includes securing a DUNS number and registering with the System for Award Management (SAM).
-The process is simple enough and Grants.gov even provides step-by-step instructions here.
+The process is simple enough and Grants.gov even provides step-by-step instructions on organization registration.
 Just be sure you give yourself at least three weeks to complete all five steps.
 If you’re not registered in time, you won’t be able to submit your application!

 GET YOUR DOCUMENTS READY

 Every application will require a different set of attachments but there are some common ones you can expect to submit when applying for any type of grant.
 These include a copy of your IRS tax exempt letter, a list of current board members, an annual operating budget, and a program/project budget.
 Other documents you might see include letters of support or commitment from your partners, job descriptions for current or future program staff, resumes of key staff, and formal agreements outlining what each partner will do if awarded.

 THINK ABOUT YOUR PERFECT MATCH

 Before you start searching for federal grants, make a list of all the programs or projects you would expand or implement if you had extra money.
 Ideally, these programs or projects will be in line with your mission and will address a need in your community.
 I know what you’re thinking right now… “This is pointless; I know what my mission is and I would only apply for grants to support my mission”.
 Trust me, as soon as you start finding 6-figure funding opportunities, you’ll be tempted to expand your focus just a liiiittle bit.

 FIND A GOOD MATCH